 3. Career identification, or, Match

-Since its name suggests, among the many people you have considered when carrier detection is the carrier planning process that you have chosen only one.
+As its name suggests, among the many people you have considered when carrier detection is the carrier planning process you have chosen only one.

 You will modify the interest you are most interested in during this step, as well as some options will be reduced if your first choice does not pan out.